The Legend of Zelda: Ocarina of Time: Music

-Ocarina of Time's music was written by Koji Kondo, the composer in charge of music for most of the games in The Legend of Zelda series.
+Ocarina of Time's music was written by Koji Kondo, the composer in charge of music for most Zelda games.
 In addition to characters having musical themes, areas of Hyrule are also associated with pieces of music.
 This has been called leitmotif in reverse—instead of music announcing an entering character, it now introduces a stationary environment as the player approaches.
 In some locations, the music is a variation of an ocarina tune the player learns, related to that area.

 Beyond providing a backdrop for the setting, music plays an integral role in gameplay.
-The button layout of the Nintendo 64 controller resembles the holes of the ocarinas in the game, and players must learn to play several songs to complete the game.
+The button layout of the Nintendo 64 controller resembles the holes of the ocarinas in the game, and players must learn to play several songs.
 All songs are played using the five notes available on an ocarina, although by bending pitches via the analog stick, players can play additional tones.
 Kondo said that creating distinct themes on the limited scale was a "major challenge" but feels that the result is very natural.
 The popularity of Ocarina of Time led to an increase in ocarina sales.

 The official soundtrack of Ocarina of Time was published by Pony Canyon and released in Japan on December 18, 1998.
 It comprises one compact disc with 82 tracks.
 A U.S. version was also released, although with fewer tracks and different packaging artwork.
 Many critics praised the music in Ocarina of Time, although IGN was disappointed that the traditional Zelda overworld theme was not included.
 In 2001, three years after the initial release of Ocarina of Time, GameSpot labeled it as one of the top ten video game soundtracks.
 The soundtrack, at the time, was not released in Europe or Australia.
 In 2011, however, a 51-track limited edition soundtrack for the 3DS version was available in a free mail out through a Club Nintendo offer to owners of the 3DS edition, as an incentive to register the product.
-The original musical theme for the Fire Temple area was altered before release of the game, due to Nintendo's policy of not including real religious references in their products, with the altered theme simply removing the chanting samples.
+The original musical theme for the Fire Temple area contained a sample of the Islamic call to prayer and was altered in later revisions of the game, due to Nintendo's policy of not including real religious references in their products; the altered theme simply removed the sample.

 Hero of Time, an orchestral recording of Ocarina of Time's score performed by the Slovak National Symphony Orchestra, was released by video game label Materia Collective in 2017.
 A vinyl version was published by iam8bit.
 It was nominated for "Best Game Music Cover/Remix" at the 16th Annual Game Audio Network Guild Awards.